 Hard money loans are most commonly used to purchase or rehabilitate real estate.
 However, they can also be used as a form of bridge financing or to buy and hold properties.
 These are some common uses for hard money loans:

 - Fix and flip properties.
 Hard money loans are an excellent source of funding for flipping projects, especially those expected to take less than six months.
-Hard money lenders also face less risk when financing the acquisition and renovation of fixer-uppers because it’s more likely a project will be completed and resold if there is ample money for improvements.
+Lenders also face less risk when financing the acquisition and renovation of fixer-uppers because it’s more likely a project will be completed and resold if there is ample money for improvements.

 - Investment properties.
 Hard money loans can be used to finance traditional investment properties, including single-family and multifamily rentals—and in some cases short-term vacation rentals, though this is less common.

 - Real estate development.
 Real estate developers who need cash to get their projects off the ground—or stay on schedule—may also benefit from hard money loans.
-Cost overruns are hardly rare in the development business, and hard money loans can help fill short-term funding gaps to help developers finish projects.
+Cost overruns are hardly rare in the development business, and this type of financing can help fill short-term funding gaps to help developers finish projects.

 - Residential properties at risk of foreclosure.
 Property owners facing short-term cash shortages—such as those that can occur in the middle of a renovation—can use hard money loans to cover their holding costs until they sort out their shortfall.

 In contrast to conventional financing, a real estate investor can use a hard money loan to purchase a property more quickly than funding is typically available through traditional banks and lenders.
-The borrower can then refinance the hard money loan with a conventional loan after 12 to 36 months.
+The borrower can then refinance with a conventional loan after 12 to 36 months.

 Hard Money Loan Rates